-Not only is it hard to keep blonde hair healthy, but it’s also difficult to stave off that inevitable brassiness.
+Not only is it hard to keep blonde hair healthy, but it’s also difficult to stave off that almost-inevitable brassiness.
 If you’re on major damage control, a purple shampoo isn’t a must, but if your blonde hair is on the healthier side and you’re looking to maintain the tone as much as possible post-salon visit, consider adding a purple shampoo to the mix.

+But be careful of adding too much.
 “Purple shampoo can actually change the color of your blonde if you use it too often or too soon after your color session since the hair will be especially porous and absorbent.
 If you only wash your hair a couple of times a week, I recommend waiting two weeks before incorporating a purple shampoo to preserve your tone.
 Then only use it every few washes,” notes Dueñas.

 Now that my has my hair has come back to life, (albeit it always was and will be on the finer side of the spectrum), I make sure to incorporate a quality volumizing shampoo and conditioner as needed.
 It’s certainly not something you need to include if the main goal at the moment is to stop breakage and damage, but now that my hair is in a better place, I’ll use a volumizing duo before a night out or just when I feel like my hair could use a boost.
 This one by Show is a game-changer, and it’s one of the only volumizing formulas I’ve found that maintains the integrity and health of my hair while maximizing body and fullness.
-(Plus, it’s currently the prettiest thing in my bathroom right now.)
+(Plus, it’s currently the prettiest thing in my bathroom.)